syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 {% highlight vb.net %}

 'Loads the PowerPoint Presentation
-Dim presentationDocument As IPresentation = Presentation.Open("Sample.pptx")
+Dim pptxDoc As IPresentation = Presentation.Open("Sample.pptx")

-'Creates instance of ChartToImageConverter presentationDocument.ChartToImageConverter = New ChartToImageConverter()
+'Creates instance of ChartToImageConverter pptxDoc.ChartToImageConverter = New ChartToImageConverter()

-'Sets the scaling mode as best presentationDocument.ChartToImageConverter.ScalingMode = Syncfusion.OfficeChart.ScalingMode.Best
+'Sets the scaling mode as best pptxDoc.ChartToImageConverter.ScalingMode = Syncfusion.OfficeChart.ScalingMode.Best

 'Converts entire Presentation to images
-Dim images As Image() = presentationDocument.RenderAsImages(Syncfusion.Drawing.ImageType.Metafile)
+Dim images As Image() = pptxDoc.RenderAsImages(Syncfusion.Drawing.ImageType.Metafile)

 'Saves the image to file system
 For Each image As Image In images